peterhudec/image-metadata-cruncher/README.txt

 == Changelog ==

+= 1.7 =
+* The syntax highlighting should now work on every browser.
+* Fixed a bug when text inserted after the syntax highlighting has been disabled didn't get saved.

 = 1.6 =
 * Fixed a bug when the **enable highlighting** option didn't get saved.
 * Fixed some potential security issues.